 Help me, O LORD my God; Save me according to Your lovingkindness.Psalm 109:26(NASB)

-Certain Psalms invoke judgement; calamity; misfortune or curses on the enemies of Israel, because they are also identified as enemies of God.
-Psalm 109 is one of these controversial, 'imprecatory' psalms, which calls on the Lord to take vengeance on those wicked enemies who accuse God's people.
-They call upon the Lord to oppose these wicked men who have repaid evil for good.
+Certain Psalms invoke judgement, calamity, misfortune, or curses on the enemies of Israel, because they are also identified as enemies of God.
+Psalm 109 is one of these controversial, 'imprecatory' psalms which calls on the Lord to take vengeance on those wicked enemies who accuse God's people.
+It calls upon the Lord to oppose these wicked men who have repaid evil for good.

 David is the psalmist who is calling on the Lord his God to, "save me according to Your lovingkindness."
 He lists the unkind acts and evil exploits his enemies have carried out against him and laments over their deceptive practice.
 "Appoint a wicked man over him," he pleads, "and let an accuser stand at his right hand.
 When he is judged, let him come forth - guilty.
 Let his prayer become sin," is the pleading cry of the author of this psalm.

 "Let his days be few in number and let another take his office.
 Let his children be fatherless and his wife a widow.
 Let his children wander about and beg and let them seek sustenance far from their ruined homes.
 Let the creditor seize all that he has, and let strangers plunder the product of his labour.
 Let there be none to extend lovingkindness to him, nor let any to be gracious to his fatherless children.
 Let his posterity be cut off in a following generation and let their name be blotted out," are some of the profound pleadings for justice, from the heart of this maltreated man.